INL/BlackLab/core/new-interfaces/README.md

 ## Implementation plan ##

 struct

-- write tests for the struct interfaces; use the new struct interfaces (IndexMetadata, etc.)
++ use the new struct interfaces (IndexMetadata, etc.)
-    - NOTE: right now, IndexStructure needs IndexReader because it detects certain things from the index. this implementation needs to stay supported, but become legacy.
-For new indexes, all metadata should be in the metadata file, so the new implementation will be decoupled from the index.
-    - think about index format versioning. right now forwardindex, contentstore, etc. have a separate version, but when we integrate with the Lucene index, we'll have a single Codec version.
-We should start moving away from separate versioning.
-    - remove support for "index template" file; using input format configs is the future.
-Setting up your own IndexMetadata from code should be possible as well, with IndexMetadataWriter.
 + use AnnotatedField / Annotation / AnnotationSensitivity everywhere

 index
 + separate Searcher into read/write interfaces (including DocWriter for DocIndexers)
-- introduce Doc; replace (most) docIds with it
++ introduce Doc; replace (most) docIds with it
-- replace separate ForwardIndexes with single ForwardIndex / AnnotationForwardIndex use ContentStoreDoc / ForwardIndexDoc

 results
+- replace DocResults with grouping by HitPropertyDoc (that has a Doc internally)
+- eliminate HitsWindow, have Hits contain optional window stats
-- introduce new Results / Hits / Hit interfaces
+- introduce base interface Results connecting Hits, HitGroups, GroupGroups; also ResultProperty (HitProperty / GroupProperty)
-  also Groups / HitGroups / ResultProperty

 search
 - introduce new Search interface for building searches
 - update caching in BLS

+MISC
+- replace separate ForwardIndexes with single ForwardIndex / AnnotationForwardIndex use ContentStoreDoc / ForwardIndexDoc
+- NOTE: right now, IndexStructure needs IndexReader because it detects certain things from the index. this implementation needs to stay supported, but become legacy.
+For new indexes, all metadata should be in the metadata file, so the new implementation will be decoupled from the index.
+- think about index format versioning. right now forwardindex, contentstore, etc. have a separate version, but when we integrate with the Lucene index, we'll have a single Codec version.
+We should start moving away from separate versioning.
+- remove support for "index template" file; using input format configs is the future.
+Setting up your own IndexMetadata from code should be possible as well, with IndexMetadataWriter.

 ### Design ###